 - 1 to 1½ pounds salmon fillets, pin bones removed

 - ½ cup dry white wine (a good Sauvignon Blanc)

 - 1 shallot, peeled and thinly sliced or a few thin slices of onion

 - Several sprigs of fresh dill or sprinkle of dried dill

 - A sprig of fresh parsley

 - Freshly ground black pepper

 1 Sprinkle the salmon fillets with a little salt.
-Put the wine, water, dill, parsley and onions in a sauté pan, and bring to a simmer on medium heat.
+Put the wine, water, dill, parsley and shallots or onions in a sauté pan, and bring to a simmer on medium heat.

 2 Place salmon fillets, skin-side down on the pan.
 Cover.

 3 Cook 5 to 10 minutes, depending on the thickness of the fillet, or to desired done-ness.
 Do not overcook.